arj6153/WebCheckers/docs/DesignDoc.md

 > acceptance testing and if there are any concerns._

 ### Unit Testing and Code Coverage
+Our unit testing strategy was to start with the smallest and simplest classes.
+By doing so, we can get the easiest unit tests out of the way first and then group up for the larger and more difficult unit tests.
+This will be updated after sprint 3.------------------------------------------
 > _Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's
 > coverage targets, why you selected those values, and how well your